 From time to time, the Company forms special purpose investment vehicles to facilitate its investment activities involving derivative instruments such as total return swaps, or limited partnerships such as private equity funds.
 These special purpose investment vehicles are consolidated VIEs as the Company has determined it is the primary beneficiary of such VIEs.
 Creditors have no recourse against the Company in the event of default by these VIEs.
-The Company had no implied or unfunded commitments to these VIEs at December 31, 2021 and 2020.
+The Company had no implied or unfunded commitments to these VIEs at December 31, 2022 and 2021.
 The Company's financial or other support provided to these VIEs and its loss exposure are limited to its collateral and original investment.

 The Company invests, directly or indirectly through its consolidated VIEs, in limited partnerships or limited liability companies such as private equity funds.
 These investments are non-consolidated VIEs as the Company has determined it is not the primary beneficiary of such VIEs.
 The Company's maximum exposure to loss with respect to these VIEs is limited to the total carrying value that is included in equity securities in the Company's consolidated balance sheets.
-At December 31, 2021, the Company had a maximum of approximately \$32 million in unfunded commitments to these VIEs whereby the Company may be called prior to April 30, 2022 to provide additional capital to fund the purchase of investments and the expenses of a new private equity fund.
-The Company expects to fund any capital calls on these commitments using the distributions of principal and interest from a mature private equity fund.
-At December 31, 2020, the Company had no such unfunded commitments to these VIEs.
+At December 31, 2022 and 2021, the Company had approximately \$9 million and \$32 million, respectively, in unfunded commitments to these VIEs.